 Drafting a team is extremely easy – hitting the “+” symbol next to any player adds him to your roster.
 The site automatically calculates how much remaining salary cap you have left to spend and the average amount you have left to spend per empty roster spot.
 You can export, import and save lineups for faster drafting.

 The player list that you draft from shows if there is a recent news item about the player and his brief injury status (i.e. questionable, probable, etc.).
 Drilling into a player’s bio gives a full list of recent news and a deep well of statistics, including splits (i.e. home and away), a 10-game log, and the matchup ratings of the player’s next opponent.

-Live scoring, which is arguably the most engaging part of DFS, is nearly instantaneous and makes it easy to follow along with your fantasy selections.
-DraftKings also offers players the opportunity to make changes to their lineup up until a fantasy player’s game starts.
-That differs from most sites, where lineups are locked as soon as the contest begins.
+Live scoring, which is arguably the most engaging part of DFS, is nearly instantaneous and makes it effortless to follow along with your fantasy lineups.
+DraftKings also offers players the opportunity to make changes to their lineup up until a fantasy player’s game starts, although late swaps are not available for NBA contests.
+This differs from some other sites, where lineups are locked as soon as the contest begins.

 DraftKings deposits can be made via credit card (Visa, MasterCard, Discover and American Express are all accepted), as well as PayPal.
 Restricted states include Alabama, Arizona, Delaware, Hawaii, Idaho, Iowa, Louisiana, Montana, Nevada and Washington.

 When it comes time to making a withdrawal, DraftKings offers the option of doing so via check or Paypal.
 The only requirement is that the amount withdrawn must be at least $20.
 DraftKings, like all daily fantasy sports sites, will issue you a 1099 when your withdrawals exceed the amount deposited by at least $600.